ethangbeltran/SE3354-Group-Project/README.md

 _insert description here_

+# Commands

+- `npm install`: Installs or reinstalls necessary dependencies
+- `npm start`: Starts the development server
+- `npm run format`: Runs the code formatter
+- `npm run package`: Builds executables, must also distribute the `templates/` and `public/` folders as well as a database that's already been setup.

 # Project Structure

 - `public`: Static files served by the website, should use JavaScript for dynamic parts